w7978708wen/DataBuildTool-Snowflake-AmazonWebServices/README.md

 <br>

-In order for the new row in src_ratings dimension table to reflect in fct_ratings fact table, I typed some new commands on VS Code’s terminal, which detects whether there is any new data or not for the incremental model.
+In order for the new row in stage_ratings dimension table to reflect in fct_ratings fact table, I typed some new commands on VS Code’s terminal, which detects whether there is any new data or not for the incremental model.
 Later, in Snowflake, the fct_ratings table also has this new row.
 The src_ratings and fct_ratings table have the same-looking output.

 <br>
-I also created an ephemeral model called <code>dim_movies_with_tags.sql</code>, where I can re-use the SQL logic, without creating a physical table/view in Snowflake.
+I also created an ephemeral model called <code>dim_movies_w_tags.sql</code>, where I can re-use the SQL logic, without creating a physical table/view in Snowflake.
 This type of model is beneficial for reducing storage costs and I/O costs leading to better query performance ... because it doesn't need to fetch data by reading intermediate tables/views.

 <br>

-I experimented calling the ephemeral model <code>dim_movies_with_tags.sql</code> by creating a SQL file called <code>ep_movie_with_tags.sql</code> with this code inside:
+I experimented calling the ephemeral model <code>dim_movies_w_tags.sql</code> by creating a SQL file called <code>ep_movie_w_tags.sql</code> with this code inside:

 ```sql
 WITH fct_movie_w_tags AS (